 Alabama Investors.
-Purchasers residing in Alabama may not invest more than 10% of their liquid net worth in us and our affiliates.
+Investors residing in Alabama may not invest more than 10% of their liquid net worth in us and our affiliates.

 California Investors.
-Purchasers residing in California may not invest more than 10% of their liquid net worth in us.
+Investors residing in California who are not "accredited investors" as defined in Regulation D under the Securities Act may not invest more than 10% of their net worth in this offering.

 Idaho Investors.
-Purchasers residing in Idaho must have either (a) a net worth of \$85,000 and annual gross income of \$85,000 or (b) a net worth of \$300,000.
-Additionally, the total investment in us shall not exceed 10% of their liquid net worth.
+Investors residing in Idaho must have either (a) a net worth of \$85,000 and annual gross income of \$85,000 or (b) a net worth of \$300,000.
+In addition, investors residing in Idaho may not invest more than 10% of their liquid net worth in our common stock.

 Iowa Investors.
-Purchasers residing in Iowa must have either (a) an annual gross income of at least \$100,000 and a net worth of at least \$100,000, or (b) a net worth of at least \$350,000.
-In addition, the aggregate investment in this offering and in the securities of other public, non-listed REITs may not exceed 10% of their net worth.
-Purchasers who are accredited investors as defined in Regulation D under the Securities Act of 1933, as amended, are not subject to the foregoing concentration limit.
+Investors residing in Iowa must have either (a) an annual gross income of at least \$100,000 and a net worth of at least \$100,000, or (b) a net worth of at least \$350,000.
+In addition, investors residing in Iowa who are not "accredited investors" as defined in Regulation D under the Securities Act may not invest more than 10% of their net worth in our common stock and the common stock of other public, non-listed REITs.

 Kansas Investors.
-It is recommended by the Office of the Kansas Securities Commissioner that Kansas investors limit their aggregate investment in us and other public non-listed REITs to not more than 10% of their liquid net worth.
+It is recommended by the Office of the Kansas Securities Commissioner that Kansas investors limit their aggregate investment in our common stock and the common stock of other public, non-listed REITs to not more than 10% of their liquid net worth.
+Liquid net worth shall be defined as that portion of the investor's total net worth that is comprised of cash, cash equivalents, and readily marketable securities, as determined in conformity with GAAP.

 Kentucky Investors.
-Purchasers residing in Kentucky may not invest more than 10% of their liquid net worth in us or in other public, non-listed REITs affiliated with us.
+Investors residing in Kentucky may not invest more than 10% of their liquid net worth in us or in other public, non-listed REITs affiliated with us.

 Maine Investors.
-The Maine Office of Securities recommends that an investor's aggregate investment in this offering and other similar direct participation investments not exceed 10% of the investor's liquid net worth.
+The Maine Office of Securities recommends that an investor's aggregate investment in this offering and similar direct participation investments not exceed 10% of the investor's liquid net worth.
+For this purpose, "liquid net worth" is defined as that portion of net worth that consists of cash, cash equivalents and readily marketable securities.

 Massachusetts Investors.
-Purchasers residing in Massachusetts must limit their aggregate investment in us and other illiquid direct participation programs to not more than 10% of their liquid net worth.
+Investors residing in Massachusetts must limit their aggregate investment in us and other illiquid REITs and illiquid direct participation programs to not more than 10% of their liquid net worth.

 Missouri Investors.
-Purchasers residing in Missouri must limit their investment in this offering to 10% of their liquid net worth.
+Investors residing in Missouri may not invest more than 10% of their liquid net worth in this offering.

 Nebraska Investors.
-Purchasers residing in Nebraska who do not meet the definition of "accredited investor" as defined in Regulation D under the Securities Act of 1933, as amended, must limit their aggregate investment in this offering and in the securities of other public, non-listed REITs to 10% of such investor's net worth.
+Investors residing in Nebraska who are not "accredited investors" as defined in Regulation D under the Securities Act must limit their aggregate investment in this offering and the common stock of other public, non-listed REITs to 10% of such investor's net worth.

 New Jersey Investors.
-Purchasers residing in New Jersey are required to have (a) a minimum liquid net worth of at least \$100,000 and a minimum annual gross income of not less than \$85,000, or (b) a minimum liquid net worth of \$350,000.
-In addition, a New Jersey investor's investment in us, our affiliates, and other non-listed direct investment programs (including REITs, business development companies, oil and gas programs, equipment leasing programs and commodity pools, but excluding unregistered, federally and state exempt private offerings) may not exceed 10% of the investor's liquid net worth.
-"Liquid net worth," for these purposes, is that portion of net worth (total assets exclusive of home furnishings, and automobiles, minus total liability) that consists of cash, cash equivalents and readily marketable securities.
+New Jersey investors must have either (a) a minimum liquid net worth of at least \$100,000 and a minimum annual gross income of not less than \$85,000, or (b) a minimum liquid net worth of \$350,000.
+For these purposes, "liquid net worth" is defined as that portion of net worth (total assets exclusive of home, home furnishings, and automobiles, minus total liability) that consists of cash, cash equivalents and readily marketable securities.
+In addition, a New Jersey investor's investment in us, our affiliates, and other non-publicly traded direct investment programs (including real estate investment trusts, business development companies, oil and gas programs, equipment leasing programs and commodity pools, but excluding unregistered, federally and state exempt private offerings) may not exceed ten percent (10%) of his or her liquid net worth.